-In response to the unusual and challenging circumstances that our students are facing due to the COVID-19 pandemic, the Cancel for Non-Payment (CNP) policy will be suspended for the Fall 2021 and Spring 2022 semesters.
+In response to the unusual and challenging circumstances that our students are facing due to the COVID-19 pandemic, the Cancel for Non-Payment (CNP) policy will be suspended for the Fall 2022 through the Spring 2024 semesters.
 The following deadlines and fees still apply to all students.

 Other helpful tips: